 I get a lot of questions about screen time.
 We don’t have a standard recommendation as ophthalmologists, but we recommend parents follow pediatrician recommendations based on age and to make sure the content is developmentally appropriate for their child.

 In general, look for signs of things that are outside of normal eye development, like misalignment and drifting.
-Thankfully, pediatricians and schools do screening eye exams during regular checkups and can refer parents to specialists if anything is out of the ordinary.
+Thankfully, pediatricians and family practice doctors do eye screenings during regular checkups and can refer parents to specialists if anything is out of the ordinary.

-But parents should know they do not need a referral to be seen by a doctor at DMEI.
-If they feel their child is having an eye or vision issue they can call us directly and make an appointment.
+But parents should know they do not necessarily need a referral to be seen by a doctor at DMEI.
+If they feel their child is having an eye or vision issue they can call us directly to make an appointment.

 Eye Care at DMEI